rudeboybert/okcupiddata/README.md

   - The original data, and hence also this cleaned data, did not include usernames.
   - Permission to use this data was explicitly granted by OkCupid.
+  - **Revisions in 2021**:
+      - Removed the exact date the data was collected.
+      - Shuffled/randomized the order of the rows of the essay data, thereby decoupling the essay data from the profiles data.
+      - Removed URL’s in the essay data that involved the following
+        domains: facebook.com, instagram.com, twitter.com,
+        pinterest.com, and flickr.com.
+      - Added random noise to age variable in the profiles data: uniformly selected between {-1, 0, +1}.
+      - Removed the following variables from the profiles data:
+        `location`, `last_online`

 ## Installation